Desperate Housewife

 • Home & Garden

-BLACKCURRANT is often affected by mites, leading to disease and a halt in fruit production.
-Planting garlic and onions under the bush releases special biologically active substances called phytoncides, which…
+Blackcurrant is often affected by mites, which can cause disease and stop fruit production.
+Plant garlic and onions under the bush; they release biologically active substances called phytoncides that repel…

 • Home & Garden